-When it comes to baking bread, its clear to see the impact that quality flour can have on the baking process.
-The conditions in which the grain was grown, the harvest, the milling process, the resulting nutritional and protein content of the flour; all of these factors determine the outcome of the flour and therefore the final loaf.
+The majority of flour that we see in our local supermarkets comes from large-scale industrialized mills where quality is often sacrificed for quantity.
 When it comes to milling grain, there are two procedures to get the end result of flour; traditional stone-ground milling or the more popular modern process of roller milling.
-Donal mills Irish grown organic oats and wheat here in Macroom.
+Donal mills Irish grown organic oats and wheat in Macroom, County Cork.
 He kindly gives me a run-down on the differences between the two procedures.
 “With stone milling, you’re essentially pulling or cutting the grain apart with the two stones.
 When you flake roll it, you’re compressing the berry into itself which generates massive heat.
 This results in impact damage that burns off many nutrients of the grain.
 Therefore with many roller production operations, nutrients are added back into the flour once it is milled.
 Roller milled flour does however give the advantage of having a longer shelf life.”

 Oats contain more soluble fibre than any other grain, helping to maintain healthy digestion.
 They are also high in protein and rich in antioxidants.
 Archaeological evidence shows them to be one of the earliest cultivated crops in Ireland and many Irish people still today include oats as part of their diet, most commonly as oatmeal porridge for breakfast but also in baked goods such as breads, biscuits and muffins.
-Donal is keeping alive a long tradition that stretches back generations, one that is unlikely to survive as such small-scale operations are unable to cope with the increasing costs associated with insurance, energy and rent.
-“A hundred years ago in Macroom there were a few stone mills, grain stores and several grain merchants.
+Donal is keeping alive a long tradition that stretches back generations, one that now needs to work hard to survive as many similar small-scale operations are unable to cope with the increasing costs associated with insurance, energy and rent.
+“A hundred years ago in the town of Macroom there were a few stone mills, grain stores and several grain merchants.
 Today I’m the only one left standing”, says Donal.